-In school year 2011–12, the percentage of children and youth served under IDEA was highest for American Indians/Alaska Natives - 16 percent.
-Among children and youth that received services, the 9 percent of American Indians/Alaska Natives who received services for developmental delay under IDEA were higher than the 6 percent of children overall.
-National Center for Education Statistics (NCES).
+In school year 2013–14, the percentage of children and youth served under IDEA was highest for American Indians/Alaska Natives - 17 percent.
+Among children and youth that received services, the 10 percent of American Indians/Alaska Natives who received services for developmental delay under IDEA were higher than the 6 percent of children overall.
+National Center for Education Statistics (NCES 2016).

 Education in Indian Country: Obstacles and Opportunity (2013) a special package of articles, photographs, and multimedia published online by Education Week.

-Blueprint for Reform (2014) released by the American Indian Education Study Group.
-The Secretarial Order, from Secretary of the Interior Sally Jewel, outlines a two-phase process to restructure and redesign the BIE over the 2014-2015 and 2015-2016 school years. .
+Blueprint for Reform (2014) released by the American Indian Education Study Group outlines a two-phase process to restructure and redesign the BIE over the 2014-2015 and 2015-2016 school years.

 American Indian Education Study Group (2013) convened to diagnose the systemic challenges facing the Bureau of Indian Education (BIE) and to propose a comprehensive plan for reform to ensure all students attending BIE-funded schools receive a world-class education.